Applying GENEVE encapsulation (VPC<->VPC NAT at AWS)

 GENEVE encapsulation is super important whenever you want to build mini-networks (overlay networks) from another network (an underlay) which is why it’s widely adopted among cloud computing companies.
 They have the raw hardware (underlay) and the overlay (to oversimplify a bit) is the virtualized network that they create for you (eg a VPC with subnets).
 The following section will describe this in more detail

-Real world application / intuition
+Real world application with flow hashing

 Conclusion